 Best for Sazerac

 A Sazerac really isn’t a Sazerac if you are not using these classic bitters.
-Peychaud’s has a long history in New Orleans, as does the Sazerac cocktail, and the bitters are now produced at Sazerac House in the city.
+Peychaud’s has a long history in New Orleans, as does the Sazerac cocktail, and a portion of the bitters are now produced right at Sazerac House in the city.
+The bulk is produced by Sazerac Company in Kentucky.
 The flavors of licorice, orange, and cherry are an essential complement to the main ingredients of the cocktail - rye whiskey, sugar, and absinthe.

 Regans Orange Bitters No. 6

 This is another bitters brand owned by Sazerac.
-Regan’s Orange Bitters is a proven classic cocktail component.
+Regans' Orange Bitters is a proven classic cocktail component.
 The citrus flavor and aroma is decidedly forward but not overpowering, allowing it to play well with nearly any spirit - whiskey, rum, brandy, even gin and vodka - as well as with other bitters.
-This is a relatively new brand, having been created in the 1990s and acquired by Sazerac in the 2000s, but it’s become very popular.
+This is a relatively new brand, having been created in the 1990s and acquired by Sazerac in the 2000s, but it has become very popular.

 Fee Brothers Aztec Chocolate Bitters

 Best Herbal: 18.21 Barrel Aged Havana & Hide Bitters

 Bittermens Hopped Grapefruit Bitters

 “I’m a huge fan of Bittermens Hopped Grapefruit Bitters,” said Crystal Chasse, beverage director for McCarren Hotel and Talk Story Rooftop.
 “The combination of grapefruit oil and Pacific Northwest hops creates a succulent addition for a variety of drinks.”
 These work especially well in cocktails using rum, tequila, or mezcal, according to the brand.

 Scrappy’s Celery Bitters

 Celery may not be the first flavor that comes to mind when considering bitters, but it’s actually a welcome component in certain cocktails.
 Take the Bloody Mary, for example.
 A dash of Scrappy’s celery bitters in this classic brunch drink adds a vegetal element that works well.
 Or if you’re abstaining, throw a dash in some seltzer with ice and enjoy.

 The Bitter Truth Bogart’s Bitters